szymach/c-pchart/README.md

 License:
 ========

-It was previously stated that this package is on [MIT](https://opensource.org/licenses/MIT) license, which did not meet the requirements set by the original author.
+It was previously stated that this package uses the [MIT](https://opensource.org/licenses/MIT) license, which did not meet the requirements set by the original author.
 It is now under the [GNU GPL v3](http://www.gnu.org/licenses/gpl-3.0.html) license, so if you wish to use it in a commercial project, you need to pay an [appropriate fee](http://www.pchart.net/license).